Posts from August 2016.

 The date for the U.S. Secretary of Labor to issue regulations establishing paid sick leave for covered employees of certain federal contractors is fast approaching.

 Remember EEOC v.
 R.G. & G.R.
 Harris Funeral Homes?
 This was the transgender discrimination case brought by the Equal Employment Opportunity Commission against a suburban Detroit funeral home chain for allegedly discriminating against an employee after she began presenting as a female.
-It's one of the few cases where the employer actually fought back, with the help of ...
+It's one of the few cases where the employer actually fought back, with the help of the Alliance ...

 Employers, when was the last time you had a real makeover?
 Let's do one now!